Fireplace Installation Cost

 The flue can be routed through an existing or custom-built chimney or straight up and out of the ceiling.
 An installer should perform a smoke test to ensure that nothing leaks into the room when inspecting an existing chimney or after installing a flue.
 If they do not, request that they do so.

-The chimney/flue will need to be sealed off at the bottom with a metal plate and a chimney topper installed to prevent birds from nesting.
+The chimney/flue often needs to be sealed off at the bottom with a metal plate and a suitable cowl installed to prevent birds from nesting.
 We would also suggest purchasing a smoke alarm and a carbon monoxide detector.

 Insulating the flue will reduce the risk of a fire.
 In addition, insulating the flue implies that the gases will be kept warm, preventing condensation.